nikhilm/cleanup/README.md

 Cleanup
 ===================================================

-_UPDATE_: Cleanup is now done, unfortunately I can't push it to GitHub right now.
+_UPDATE_: Cleanup is now done.
 Play it at [http://www.codechef.com/MAYGAMER/viewgame/cleanup/].
 It won a special mention as the best JS game!
 Thanks to Denny George for the graphics.